masteroga101/Beat-Banger-PsVita-/README.md

 if you have any mods that are completely blank on the sheet then please reach out either on reddit or discord to masteroga101, I should be in most of the big vita discord servers

+### V1.0 to do list

+Resolution scaling

+Foolproof UI for converter

+Add main levels natively

+Fix the note type that doesn't transfer to playstation buttons

+Other miscellaneous bugfixes to increase compatibility

+Potentials:

+Rewrite the how mods are loaded so only 3 or so textures are loaded at any one time